Speakers' Corner, Singapore: Developments

 In 2008, Speakers' Corner was the scene for meetings held over several weeks by Tan Kin Lian, former chief executive of insurance company NTUC Income, to advise people of their legal recourse after structured products they had purchased became virtually valueless upon the collapse of Lehman Brothers.
 On 23 January 2009 during an event at Speakers' Corner, the National Solidarity Party gave its views on the national budget one day after it was announced, criticizing the Government for not doing enough to assist unemployed breadwinners during the recession.
 The Party's secretary-general, Ken Sunn, said the event was to let Singaporeans "participate, speak and hear various views and opinions on the Singapore Government's 2009 Budget statement, and discuss ways to improve our Singapore Economy".
-The first public rally by the lesbian, gay, bisexual and transgender (LGBT) community in Singapore, called Pink Dot SG, was held on 16 May 2009.
+The first public rally by the lesbian, gay, bisexual and transgender (LGBT) community in Singapore, called Pink Dot, was held on 16 May 2009.
 Estimates of the number of people who attended ranged from 1,000 to 2,500 people.
-Held every year since, the event was attended by 28,000 people in 2015.
 On 31 May 2009, more than a hundred people attended a demonstration at Speakers' Corner organized by human rights advocacy group Maruah to call for Myanmar's military junta to release Aung San Suu Kyi.
 Participants from Myanmar were requested to remain outside a cordoned-off area since only Singaporeans and permanent residents may attend demonstrations at Speakers' Corner.

-A surveillance camera on the grounds of the Telok Ayer Hong Lim Green Community Centre next to Speakers' Corner.
+A security camera on the grounds of the Telok Ayer Hong Lim Green Community Centre next to Speakers' Corner.
 The centre does not form part of Speakers' Corner.

 In July 2009, the police installed closed circuit television (CCTV) cameras for "safety and security".
 The police said that the cameras complemented the presence of their officers on the ground and did not record audio inputs.
 The move drew some negative reactions from the public.
 Former Nominated Member of Parliament Siew Kum Hong felt that the installation of CCTV cameras was "pretty ridiculous", and wondered if the move might feed the perception in some quarters that Singapore is a police state, since Speakers' Corner is "the one place in Singapore" where people can demonstrate.
-Nevertheless, the surveillance cameras have not affected various events from being held.
+Nevertheless, the cameras have not affected various events from being held.
 With effect from 1 December 2009, the size of Speakers' Corner was reduced so that it only occupies the half of Hong Lim Park nearer New Bridge Road.
 From 1 March 2012, Speakers' Corner was expanded to include an area behind Kreta Ayer NPP, near the junction of North Canal Road and South Bridge Road.